 Climate litigation in the Global South

 The unfulfilled international promises have led many activists and lawyers to turn to domestic courts to address ongoing acute climate disruption.
 Whilst climate litigation before domestic courts against states as well as non-state actors initially started in the Global North in the 1990s, the recent decade has also seen its increased use in the Global South.
-Today, have been filed globally before numerous types of courts, using a diverse repertoire of legal arguments and invoking different legal sources, including international law.
+Today, thousands of lawsuits have been filed globally before numerous types of courts, using a diverse repertoire of legal arguments and invoking different legal sources, including international law.

 Climate litigation in countries of the Global South have yielded landmark cases delivered by domestic courts, for example, in Pakistan, Colombia and South Africa.
 In parallel, academics have started to examine the central features of Global South climate litigation and its contribution to comparative climate change law.
 A salient feature of Global South climate litigation is the use of human and constitutional rights based arguments by plaintiffs and responsiveness of domestic courts to these arguments.
 In that vein, scholars suggest that in essence, plaintiffs in cases across the Global South have claimed that the state, by not implementing mitigation or adaptation policies conducive to the avoidance or attenuation of climate-related harm, are violating fundamental rights enshrined in Constitutions and international human rights treaties.
 When doing so, plaintiffs in many of these cases are including climate change only as ancillary arguments, and placing at the forefront more pressing and tangible environmental demands, like deforestation or the protection of specific ecosystems.

 In many of these Global South cases, courts not only accepted the rights-based arguments of the plaintiffs, but also ordered remedies, such as issuing injunctions against the defendant state and ordering the implementation of specific measures aimed at ceasing or preventing the harm.
-In the cases of and , defendant states were compelled to create specialized boards, composed by government officials in liaison with civil society organizations, to enforce extant policies through specific action plans conducive to address climate change concerns.
+In the cases of Colombia and Pakistan, defendant states were compelled to create specialized boards, composed by government officials in liaison with civil society organizations, to enforce extant policies through specific action plans conducive to address climate change concerns.